Dahlia Adler: Selected works

 Adler's debut young adult novel, Behind the Scenes, about high school senior Ally who gets entangled in her celebrity best friend Vanessa's Hollywood life when she falls for her co-star, was published in 2014 by Spencer Hill.
 It has also been translated into Spanish and published by Ediciones Kiwi.
 A companion novel, Under the Lights, followed in 2015.
 In the companion novel Vanessa has to deal with a new co-star while Ally is off at college, and the former unexpectedly falls for the girl assigned by her publicist to handle her.
 Under the Lights was included on ALA's Rainbow Book List in 2016.

 Adler wrote a three-book new adult series called Radleigh University.
 The third book, Out on Good Behavior, was a finalist for the 2016 Bisexual Book Awards in both Teen Literature and Romance.

 In 2021, Adler published her first young adult novel in five years, Cool for the Summer, with Wednesday Books.
 It was an Indie Next pick, an Amazon Best Book of the Month, and Alma's choice for Best YA of 5781.
-Her next novel, Home Field Advantage, released on June 7, 2022, and was an Indie Next Pick and Amazon Best Book of the Month as well.
-Her next novel, Going Bicoastal, is slated to release in Summer 2023.
+Her next novel, Home Field Advantage, released on June 7, 2022, and was an Indie Next Pick and Junior Library Guild selection.
+Her next novel, Going Bicoastal, released in June 2023 and received a Sydney Taylor Book Award silver medal for YA.
+All three books are on the ALA Rainbow Book List.

 Adler is the editor of His Hideous Heart, an anthology of retellings of Edgar Allan Poe stories, featuring authors Kendare Blake, Rin Chupeco, Lamar Giles, Tessa Gratton, Tiffany D. Jackson, Stephanie Kuehn, Amanda Lovelace, Emily Lloyd-Jones, Hillary Monahan, Marieke Nijkamp, Caleb Roehrig, and Fran Wilde, which was published by Flatiron in 2019.
 It was named a Junior Library Guild selection and a Best YA of the Year by Publishers Weekly and Kirkus.
-In 2019, she announced her next anthology, That Way Madness Lies, a collection of reimaginings of Shakespeare's work, published in 2021.
+In 2019, she announced her next anthology, That Way Madness Lies, a collection of reimaginings of Shakespeare's work; it published in 2021 and named a Bank Street Best Young Adult Book of the Year.
+Her third anthology, At Midnight, released in 2022.

 She also contributed to three young adult anthologies out with Candlewick in 2018, Harlequin Teen in 2018, and Knopf in 2019.